-The Centre was formed to establish a central organization with the following two main aims:
+The Centre was established in 1983 with the following two main aims:

 The DACC has its offices and meeting rooms in the Abel Tasman Village, Chester Hill .